devsecfranklin/talk-hack-the-universe/PITCHME.md

 Note:

--On the second floor of the dormitories above the entrance, we have the Frank Drake lounge.
+- On the second floor of the dormitories above the entrance, we have the Frank Drake lounge.
 - Where you see a fireplace in this picture now, there used to be a chalk board where he introduced the now famous Drake Equation.
 - This room also has a small kitchen and a library.